gameserverapp/Platform/Documentation/README.md

 # Website
-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.

-# When using NVM

-[//]: # (TODO add instructions how to install NVM etc)

 `nvm install 20 && nvm use 20 && npm run start`